thisiswildanw/de_zoomcamp/Week_2_Workflow_Orchestration/README.md

 We recommend this version to install:
 - prefect==2.7.7
-- prefect-sqlalchemy==0.2.3
+- prefect-sqlalchemy==0.2.2
 - prefect-gcp[cloud_storage]==0.2.3

 </Blockquote>

-If you have installed Perfect, Lets try it to orchestrate `ingest_data.py` on[previous](https://github.com/thisiswildanw/de_zoomcamp/tree/master/Week_1_Introduction#ingesting-nyc-taxi-data-to-postgres-with-python) lesson :
+If you have installed Perfect, Lets try it to orchestrate `ingest_data.py` on [previous](https://github.com/thisiswildanw/de_zoomcamp/tree/master/Week_1_Introduction#ingesting-nyc-taxi-data-to-postgres-with-python) lesson :

 - First lets modify our `ingest_data.py` :
   ```python